 - Needing increasing amounts of alcohol to achieve a desired effect

-Perhaps you recognize some of these symptoms in yourself or a loved one.
-Consider taking an alcohol use screening test to gain insight into your own drinking habits.
-Having an outside perspective can open your eyes to see a situation more clearly.
+You might notice some of these symptoms in yourself or someone you care about.
+Taking an alcohol use screening test can help you better understand your drinking habits.
+Getting an outside perspective can help you see your situation more clearly.

 It is necessary to remember that AUD does not take place in a vacuum.
 Often, people battling addiction and compulsive behaviors have experienced co-occurring trauma that may be feeding the addiction in a destructive loop.
 It can be difficult to tell which has the more damaging effect on a person’s life: a mental illness brought on by trauma or the addiction formed to “manage” the mental illness.
-Long-term recovery will require dealing with both, whether that mean identifying and healing from childhood trauma (perhaps beginning with an ACEs assessment) or entering holistic treatment for alcohol abuse that will address your past, present, and future.
+Long-term recovery will require dealing with both, whether that means identifying and healing from childhood trauma (perhaps beginning with an ACEs assessment) or entering holistic rehab that will address your past, present, and future.

 Understanding Alcohol Withdrawal

-Before exploring holistic treatment for alcoholism in-depth, it’s essential to understand what happens during alcohol withdrawal.
-Regular alcohol use affects neurotransmitters in the brain.
-Over time, the brain adjusts to the presence of alcohol by altering the natural production of these substances.
-When alcohol consumption stops, the brain is temporarily out of balance, leading to symptoms such as:
+Before looking more closely at holistic treatment for alcoholism, it is important to understand what happens during alcohol withdrawal.
+Regular alcohol use changes the way neurotransmitters work in the brain.
+Over time, the brain gets used to having alcohol and changes how it produces these chemicals.
+When someone stops drinking, the brain becomes temporarily unbalanced, which leads to symptoms such as:

 - Anxiety and irritability